Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** Instantaneous

 Flame-like radiance descends on a creature that you can see within range.
-The target must succeed on a Dexterity :d20-save: **Saving Throw** or take 1d8 radiant damage.
-The target gains no benefit from cover for this :d20-save: **Saving Throw**.
+The target must succeed on a Dexterity saving throw or take 1d8 Radiant damage.
+The target gains no benefit from Half Cover or Three-Quarters Cover for this save.

-The spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).
+***Cantrip Upgrade.*** The damage increases by 1d8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).

 ### Shape Water

 *Transmutation cantrip*

 **Casting Time:** :rsc-action: **Action**